Sacramento, California: Climate

 On average, there are 76 days with a high of 90 °F+, and 14 days with a high of 100 °F+; On the other extreme, there are 8.5 days where the temperature remains below 50 °F, and 15 freezing nights per year.
 Official temperature extremes range from 18 °F on December 22, 1990, to 116 °F on September 6, 2022; a station around 5 mi east-southeast of the city dipped to 17 °F on December 11, 1932.

 The average annual precipitation is 18.14 in.
 On average, precipitation falls on 58 days each year in Sacramento, and nearly all of this falls during the winter months.
+As in much of California, precipitation is highly variable from year to year, ranging from as little as 5.81 in in 2013 to 33.44 in in 1983.
 Average January rainfall is 3.66 in, and measurable precipitation is rare during the summer months.
 In February 1992, Sacramento had 16 consecutive days of rain, resulting in an accumulation of 6.41 in for the period.
 On rare occasions, monsoonal moisture surges from the Desert Southwest can bring upper-level moisture to the Sacramento region, leading to increased summer cloudiness, humidity, and even light showers and thunderstorms.
-Monsoon clouds do occur, usually during late July through early September.
+Monsoon clouds do occur, usually during late June through early September.
 Sacramento is the second most flood-susceptible city in the United States after New Orleans.

-Sacramento has been noted as being the sunniest location on the planet for four months of the year, from May through August.
-It holds the distinction as the sunniest month, in terms of percent possible sunshine, of anywhere in the world; July in Sacramento averages 14 hours and 12 minutes of sunshine per day, amounting to approximately 100% of possible sunshine.
+Sacramento has been noted as being the sunniest location on the planet for four months of the year, from June through September.
+It holds the distinction as the sunniest month, in terms of the percentage of possible sunshine, of anywhere in the world; July in Sacramento averages 14 hours and 12 minutes of sunshine per day, amounting to approximately 98% of possible sunshine.